cloudfoundry/docs-bosh/content/jobs.md

-Release authors can define zero or more templates for each job, but typically you need at least a template for the BPM config file, that is expected to renderd to the `config/bpm.yml` location.
+Release authors can define zero or more templates for each job, but typically you need at least a template for the BPM config file, that is expected to rendered to the `config/bpm.yml` location.

 ### Favor Bosh Process Manager (BPM) over Monit {: #monit }

 Monit is a component of the Bosh architecture that was introduced in the early days, and has always been deemed to get rid of soon.
-But history has shown over the years that transitionning away from Monit is complex-engough for being hold back since then.
+But history has shown over the years that transitioning away from Monit is complex-enough for being hold back since then.

 As a consequence, Release authors should avoid at all costs relying on fancy Monit features.
 Instead, they should use a very simple and standard `monit`